 ADHD Treatment Targets—Beyond Taking Out Trash

-My friend understood immediately, and offered some great examples.
-She is a massage therapist, and her “treatment targets” specifically apply to her, but they might help you establish your own targets.
+Her “treatment targets” specifically apply to her (she is a massage therapist), but they might help you establish your own targets.

 - How long to get ready in the morning?

 - When I’m “ready,” have I brushed my teeth, put on make-up, made the bed, made a lunch?
 Or did I just decide to leave because I’m 20 min. late?

 - Do I have my purse with me?
 My water?
 Anything else I was supposed to bring, like maybe sheets and lotion?

 - How many days do the clean sheets sit in a pile in the living room before they get folded and put away?
 Or do I finally just grab the whole pile and put it in the Jeep and take it to work with me?

 - Has it been more than 3 days since I left the water running, the burner on, or the lights or the heater on?